 Let's thank the Lord that no matter how much of our world gives way, He has everything under control.
 His plan cannot be thwarted by the enemy.
-Let's lace up our "good news shoes" so we will always be prepared to share His good news.
+Let's lace up our "good news shoes" so we will always have a readiness to share His good news.
 But let's also stop to seek His wisdom and His direction about how, when and what to speak into another person's life.
-He promises to give us the right words at the right time.
+He will give us the words.

-Today's Action: Let's read Proverbs 16 together, with a heart thirsty for His words of wisdom to speak into the lives of others.
+Today's Action: Let's read Proverbs 16 together, with a heart thirsty for His words of wisdom, His words to speak into the lives of others.

 To humans belong the plans of the heart, but from the LORD comes the proper answer of the tongue.
-Proverbs 16:1 NIV
+Proverbs 16:1